Felix-Asante/learning-go/structs/README.md

 #### STRUCT

+Structs are user-defined types that help us create a collection of data describing a single entity.

-Structs are typed collections of fields.
+- Structs are typed collections of fields.
 They are useful for grouping related data together to form records.
+- Structs are used to describe entities in your application, such as users, products, or orders.

 ```go
 type Person struct {